norwnd/solana/docs/src/cli/deploy-a-program.md

 Buffers also support `show` and `dump` just like programs do.

-### Managing (deploying/upgrading) program using offline signer as authority
+### Upgrading program using offline signer as authority

-Storing private key(s) on machine without internet access (offline signer) is much safer compared to storing them on machine with internet access (online signer), this section describes how to do that.
+Storing private key(s) on machine without internet access (offline signer) is much safer compared to storing them on machine with internet access (online signer), this section describes how program developer can use offline machine (offline signer) to sign-off on his program `upgrade` to get a **higher degree of security** (compared to typical upgrade flow described in [this section](deploy-a-program.md#redeploy-a-program), which assumes the usage of machine connected to internet - aka online signer).
+Note, currently only `upgrade` operation can be performed in "offline" mode, initial program `deploy` **must** be performed using online machine and only subsequent program upgrades can leverage offline signing.
+For a first time deploy it is **recommended** to [change program's upgrade authority](deploy-a-program.md#set-a-programs-upgrade-authority) to offline signer, so that future program upgrades will only be possible via signature by private key residing on offline machine (see how it's done below).

+We assume that program has been deployed (using online machine) and it's upgrade authority has been changed to offline signer (private key generated and stays on machine disconnected from internet), a typical setup would
-Below we assume (for simplicity) a setup with 3 different pairs of keys:
+consist of 3 different pairs of keys:
 - online signer (used as fee payer for deploying program buffer, deploying/upgrading program itself)
-- offline signer (serves as authority over program deploys/upgrades, protects program deploys/upgrades from certain types of attacks)
+- offline signer (serves as authority over program upgrades, protects program upgrades from certain types of attacks), make sure to have a **secure** backup of this signer
 - program signer (typically, generated when program has been compiled into `.so` file)

 The general process is as follows:
 1) (use online machine) create buffer
 2) (use online machine) upgrade buffer authority to offline signer
 3) (optional, use a separate online machine) verify the actual buffer on-chain contents
-4) (use offline machine) get a signature for your intent to create or upgrade program
+4) (use offline machine) build and copy a signature for your intent to upgrade program
-5) (use online machine) use this signature to build and broadcast create/upgrade transactions on-chain
+5) (use online machine) use this signature to build and broadcast upgrade transactions on-chain

 ```bash
 # (1) (use online machine) create buffer